 Replacing a potentially strong Proposition A with a similar yet distinctly weaker Proposition B.

-Has its name from a feeble dummy made out of straw but comes from the world of debating.
+Has its name from a feeble dummy made out of straw but comes from the world of rhetoric and debating.
 The Straw Man Argument is an informal fallacy that gives the illusion of having refuted an argument.
+An example: –”We should build more playgrounds so kids have more spaces to fool around.” –”So you want that even more kids fall off swings and hurt themselves?”
 In reality, our counterpart didn’t address what was being said or mischaracterised our position.
-In other words, a straw man is easier to be attacked than a steelman.
+The reason behind strawmanning is often obvious: Attacking a straw man is easier than taking down a steelman argument.

 Simpler explanations are more likely to be correct; avoid unnecessary or improbable assumptions.

-Essentially a problem-solving heuristic in case you find yourself dealing with multiple competing hypotheses of varying complexity.
+Essentially a problem-solving heuristic that comes in handy in case you find yourself dealing with multiple competing hypotheses of varying complexity.
 It’s not always the case, but at least it’s a good starting point for probabilistic thinking.

 22. Chewbacca Defense